pvass24/aws-modernization-with-neon/content/5_ModuleFour/_index.md

 ### 1️⃣ **Delete the CloudFormation Stack**

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation).
-2. Locate the stack you created (e.g., `github-oidc-stack`).
+2. Locate the stacks created (e.g., `your-github-oidc-stack`, `vscode-server`, & `neon-rds-template`).
-3. Select the stack, click on **Actions**, and choose **Delete Stack**.
+4. Select the stack, click on **Actions**, and choose **Delete Stack**.
-4. Confirm the deletion.
+5. Confirm the deletion.
 AWS will remove all resources provisioned by this stack.
+6. Repeat the process for the other 2 stacks.

 > **Tip**: Check the "Events" tab in CloudFormation for progress updates during deletion.